 Every year on September 30, we celebrate interpreters and translators during International Translation Day, thanking them for their amazing contributions in bringing the world together, providing language access and literally saving lives.

 But did you know that there is one more celebration of our colleagues, mainly Sign Language Interpreters, and it happens on the first Wednesday in May?
-National Interpreter Appreciation Day was established by deaf interior designer Joshua Jones (stay tuned for the interview with Joshua on our blog soon! – LEO) in 2013 as a Facebook group.
+National Interpreter Appreciation Day was established by deaf interior designer Joshua Jones in 2013 as a Facebook group.
 It has since grown into a widely recognized holiday, and we at LEO celebrate it by giving a shout out and a platform to the great language industry heroes, sign language interpreters.
 We truly believe they should be celebrated and appreciated every day, so here below you will find six ways to show appreciation to your favorite sign language interpreters.

 1: Educate your acquaintances, household, and policymakers about sign language interpreters